rathrio/articles/irb_for_slobs.md

 1.9.3-p327 :001 > Production::OrderItem.where order_id: 62,
 1.9.3-p327 :002 >   order_type: Production::Order.to_s
 ```
-One possible solution is to manually assign the classes your experimenting with
+One possible solution is to manually assign the classes you are experimenting
-to a shorter constant:
+with to a shorter constant:

 ```ruby
 1.9.3-p327 :001 > O = Production::Order